RobinSchmidt/RS-MET/ReadMe.md

 management is just sooo much easier when everything is lumped into a single project.
 The code in this project is trivial because all the actual code is in the library.
-The other projects that can be built are mostly for internal use, i.e. research, development, testing, debugging, etc. and should probably be ignored by people that are just interested in the ToolChain plugin.
+The other projects that can be built are mostly for internal use, i.e. research, development, testing, debugging, etc. and should probably be ignored by people that are just interested in the ToolChain plugin which I assume to be the vast majority of visitors.

 Disclaimer